HasibulHayat/HasibulHayat/README.md

 I have developed 6-7 Data Analysis projects and currently working on some Machine Learning and Data Engineering projects to add on my portfolio.

-I have solved over 200+ SQL problems and 50+ Python problems on sites like LeetCode, DataLemur, HackerRank, Geeks for Geeks etc.
+I have solved over 200+ SQL problems and 300+ Python problems on sites like LeetCode, DataLemur, HackerRank, Geeks for Geeks etc.

-I also have finished over 20+ certifications regarding Data Analysis, ML/AI, Cloud etc.
+I also have finished over 25+ certifications regarding Data, ML/AI, Cloud etc.